JustCodingWithVivek/Area-and-Perimeter-Finder/README.md

 Limitations:-

-You cant find root values in it
+(A)You cant find root values in it

-No decimal values
+(B)No decimal values

+And I would try to improve it